 René Windig and Eddie de Jong are an inseparable Dutch comics duo, best-known as simply Windig & De Jong.
 They are also referred to as "Gezellig & Leuk" ("Cozy & Nice"), after the comic book they edited and published anonymously in the 1970s and 1980s.
 They have created hilarious parodies of such classic comics as the 'Oom Wim' feature from Spirou/Robbedoes magazine, Walt Disney's 'Donald Duck' and Alfred Mazure's 'Dick Bos', but are best known for their own gag comic, 'Heinz', about a grumpy striped cat.
 Windig and De Jong have established their own universe, filled with both human and anthropomorphic characters, with many cross-overs and guest appearances in other strips.
 Their work is characterized by a fondness for absurdity, old-fashioned language and silly humor.

 Both artists were born in Amsterdam.
-René's father was photographer Ad Windig (1912-1996), who has been instrumental in post-war Dutch photography and a tutor to such photographers as Ed van der Elsken and Philip Mechanicus.
+René's father was photographer Ad Windig (1912-1996), one of the underground photographers who captured the German occupation in Amsterdam on camera during the final war years.
+He was also instrumental in post-war Dutch photography and a tutor to such photographers as Ed van der Elsken and Philip Mechanicus.
 Both René and Eddie grew up reading the 'Donald Duck' stories by Carl Barks and the comics published in Robbedoes magazine, most notably those by André Franquin and Morris.
 Other influences on their future work were the Flemish grandmasters Willy Vandersteen and Marc Sleen, American authors Charles M. Schulz and George Herriman, and Dutch comic artist and illustrator Carol Voges.
 Through his father, Windig also developed an interest for artists like Pablo Picasso, Karel Appel, Vincent Van Gogh, Hokusai and Saul Steinberg.
 Windig (the tall one) and De Jong (the short one) began their collaboration at the local Barlaeus high school, where they formed the artists' collective "De Vijf Slijmerds" ("The Five Slimeballs") with their friends Hans van Amstel, Hans Rot and Hans Niepoth.
 They made their own comic stories, with each member drawing another panel, like a relay race.
 Already in these early efforts, they parodied other comic characters, such as Spirou's 'Oom Wim' ('Oncle Paul').
 Shortly afterwards, the fivesome published their drawings in the alternative music magazine Aloha, and launched the first issue of Gezellig & Leuk in 1973.

 In this self-published magazine, Windig and De Jong continued their parody of the classic educational and moralizing Spirou comic strip 'L'Oncle Paul' (called 'Oom Wim' in the Dutch version).
 The original Oncle Paul featured a wise uncle who would always break up arguments between his young nephews to tell them a story.
 When he was finished talking he'd deliver his moral to them as well as the young readers.
 Windig and De Jong's version shares the same visual style and set-up as the original but was far sillier.
 The corny morals and archaïc language are frequent targets.
 Wim is depicted as a slightly senile lunatic who regularly forgets what he is talking about.
 Sometimes his aesops don't have a point to them or couldn't even be described as such.
 Oom Wim also appeared in other magazines over the decade, such as Caramba and Gummi.